mattschneble/custom-password-generator/README.md

 ## Credits

 I would like to shoutout some of my classmates; Sonam Sherpa, Kayla Dutte, Virginia Freitas and Chris Larson for assisting me with debugging and helping me to understand where some of my mistakes were made.
-All code was entered by myself.
+All code was entered by myself, except for the source code provided by UC Berkely Full Stack Development Course.
+The source code was entered on commit "cf6633e".
 I also utilized the sites above to help gain a stronger understanding of concepts and how to use proper syntax, but all code was entered by myself.